SaraNocco/WebMarketing/README.md

-# WebMarketing
-Web Marketing & Communication Management - Course Project
+# Web Marketing & Communication Management - Course Project

 Disclosure: for copyright reasons, datasets and preprocessing scripts (mainly developed by the course professor) are not made available.